cozy/dissec_cozy/README.md

 ## License

-DISSEC-COZY is developed by JulienMirval and distributed under the [AGPL v3 license][agpl-3.0].
+DISSEC-COZY is developed by Julien Mirval and distributed under the [AGPL v3 license][agpl-3.0].